Budibase/automations/README.md

 # Budibase Automations

-> We are going through the process where software will automate software, automation will automate automation.
+> Budibase makes building software easy.
+Automations make your processes and integrations even easier.

-Welcome to Budibase Automations, this repo contains all install-able automations that are currently available to a Budibase app.
+Welcome to Budibase Automations!
+This repo contains all the installable automations that are currently available to Budibase apps.
-We welcome contributions of new ways of creating automated processes within our user's apps, infact we've tried to make it as easy as possible!
+We welcome contributions of new ways of creating automated processes within our users' apps, and we've tried to make it as easy as possible to do so.

 ## Creating a new Automation

-The process of creating a new automation is quite simple, the easiest method to do this is to run `yarn new` at the top level directory.
-This will walk you through the steps of creating a new package in the command line - it should be noted that all of the information provided can be easily changed, it will be input to an `automate` section in the new package's
+The process of creating a new automation is quite simple.
+The easiest method to do this is to run `yarn new` at the top level directory.
+This will walk you through the steps of creating a new automation in the command line.
+It should be noted that all of the information provided can be easily changed, and will be input to an `automate` section in the new automations's
 `package.json`.
+This scipt will generate the boilerplate configuration required for new your automation.

 The process will appear as such (example is for the Integromat Automation):
 ![image](https://user-images.githubusercontent.com/4407001/93998672-c45e8900-fd8c-11ea-90ff-032550ee9d9f.png)

-Once you've ran through this process the package will exist under `packages/<Package Name>` all that is required is adding any required packages, updating the `README.md` to provide information about what your automation does and the runner source code, found under `src/index.js`.
-The runner must export an async function with takes the an object of format:
+Once you've ran through this process the package will exist under `packages/<Package Name>`.
+The next step is to develop your automation, using `src/index.js` as your entry point.
+You can add as many dependencies as you require - they'll be automatically bundled with your automation and handled for you.

+Your automation must export an async function with takes a single object parameter of format:
 ```
 {
   inputs: {